Spring Garden Revival

 Warrenville’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, high thatch accumulation from decades of growth, poor drainage, and frequent moss in shaded areas.
+• Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent water ponding

 Warrenville Municipal Ordinances for Landscaping Operations & Equipment Use